Compassionate Care Makes a Difference

 “We didn’t know if she’d survive,” Frank says.
 “Panic was there every minute.”
 While in a coma, Rayne experienced a collapsed lung and a blood clot.
 “The doctors laid out everything that could happen, including future physical and mental problems.
 They also instilled confidence.”

 Frank asked Rayne, still in a coma, to imagine a pile of powerful, shiny, white “angel stones” that represented prayers and love.
 Nurses and staff collected white rocks to put by her bedside.
 They braided Rayne’s long hair and polished her nails.
 “The care and compassion demonstrated was extraordinary,” Frank says.
 “Our experience at Children’s National gave me faith that people like this exist.”

 Rayne spent more than a month at Children’s National.
 She recovered fully and started kindergarten four months after her accident.
-In 2021, she's thriving in first grade (even working remotely).
+Today, she's getting ready to start third grade and loves gymnastics.

 “Rayne’s story shows the grit and perseverance our young patients bring to their care at Children’s National,” Dr. Sanchez says.
 “In her case, we all saw the extraordinary impact that a loved one can have on a child’s care.
 Her grandfather remains by her side at every step.
 Seeing their bond reinforced our drive to do our best for every child we care for.”